Musk says SpaceX agreed only six-month Colossus AI lease to Anthropic

 Last week, Musk posted on X that SpaceX was in discussions with other companies about "offering AI compute as a service at significant scale."

-SpaceX’s AI segment lost about US$2.5 billion from operations in the March quarter, on segment revenue of US$818 million, according to its IPO filing.
+SpaceX's AI segment lost about $2.5 billion from operations in the March quarter, on segment revenue of $818 million, according to its IPO filing.

 Reuters